SWEET LORETTA

 NOW

 Time was not a series of dates but a succession of memories for Loretta, who had not been home since 1978.
 Time and progress changed the 'O'ahu skyline into a growing metropolis like any other.
 Its unique, one-of-a-kind soul was gone, and if there was nostalgia left for Loretta to revisit, she would have to go through the town with a fine-toothed comb.
 Unfortunately, Honolulu was not stuck at a reminiscent impasse for Loretta to thumb through as if she were perusing an old photo album.
 The small airport of her youth, which was always filled with the fragrance of ginger lei that was sold by a collective of flower lei vendors, was gone.
-The Honolulu airport was now a more extensive complex than it was forty years ago.
+The Honolulu airport was now a more extensive complex than forty years ago.
 The row of lei sellers she recalled were now muted by a monster-sized parking garage that hid them from the customers who could have potentially given them business.
 Save for the locals, no one else would know they existed.
 An hour after her arrival, Loretta was able to procure a rental car and thought that she might enjoy lunch at Bob's Big Boy, but to her disappointment, the parking lot to the establishment was an empty shell of its former self.
 The only location still the same and somewhat unchanged was the Zippys dine-in on McCully.
 It had been there since 1966 and was a mainstay in the community.

 ~